MRX8024/motors-sync/wiki/EN.md

 ### Calibration statistics
 Each synchronization iteration is logged in a journal located in the script directory.
-You can view sync statistics with the following command:
+This allows the motor positions to be restored from the last successful synchronization upon the first run sync after powering on the printer, and also enables viewing sync statistics using the following command:
 ```
 SYNC_MOTORS_STATS
 ```